sheephunt2000/sheephunt2000.github.io/_drafts/2023-1-27-quotients.md

 #### Clock math

 How can we use this idea to build some new math?
 Well, you may be familiar with the idea of *modular arithmetic*.
-For instance, if it's 11 PM and
+For instance, if it's 11 PM and I ask you what time it'll be 6 hours from now, you'd say 5 AM.
+Implicitly, we're all familiar with doing math "mod 12," that is

 - motivation
 - equivalence relations/partitions